1

 -

-Soil Moisture: Prefers dry to medium moisture
+Soil Moisture: Tolerant of both dry and medium moisture soils once established -

 Share